newur/blog/content/posts/2020-2-4_19-15/index.md

 ---

 The domain is connected to the (virtual) server, the web server software is idling for requests.
 So finally, we are ready to write our content, aren't we?
 Not quite.
-We still need the basic HTML that structures our content.
+We still lack the basic HTML that structures our content.
 Otherwise, we might just hand out plain text and that is something nobody likes.
 Plain text tends to be hard to parse for machines and for humans, as well (kind of).

 I refer here to the general surrounding of the content as *shell*.
 This term is used for Progressive Web Apps (PWAs), and is described as